 Tetanus, also known as “lockjaw” is a serious bacterial disease that affects the nervous system.
 It is usually caused by an infected wound.
 The symptoms start with muscle spasms in the jaw and can cause difficulty swallowing.
 The spasms continue to move to the arms, thighs, and abdomen.
 Prevention of tetanus is by vaccine.
 Children usually receive 4 doses prior to age 2, a booster around age 5, age 11, and every 10 years in adulthood.
 Find the above and additional information online.

 Diphtheria is a highly contagious bacterial infection that spreads easily and occurs quickly.
 Symptoms include sore throat, difficulty breathing, difficulty swallowing, double vision, slurred speech, shock, and, if noted treated, death.
 Prevention is vaccination.
 The vaccine schedule is the same as the tetanus vaccine and is given as a combination vaccine.
-Find the above and additional information on Diptheria online.
+Find the above and additional information on Diphtheria online.

 Pertussis, also known as “whooping cough”, is a highly contagious, vaccine-preventable respiratory disease that can be fatal.
 Adults and older children with pertussis may be the source of infection for infants and young children.
 This is a concern because, in recent years, more adult adolescents, have been contracting pertussis.
 Lincoln County had a few confirmed cases last year.
 Symptoms include runny nose, sneezing, mild cough, low-grade fever, and explosive bursts of coughing developing with a high-pitched whoop with vomiting.
 Some people, particularly infants, develop pneumonia and ear infections.
 Exclusion from school 5 days after start of antibiotics or if not treated, 21 days after onset of cough.
 Prevention is vaccination.
 Studies have shown that the immunity against pertussis decreases from age 3-5 years after the last vaccination.
 Adolescents should receive a Tdap booster starting at age 11.
 The Missouri Department of Health and Senior Service recommends that adults 19-64 and adults having close contact with infants less than 12 months of age, get the Tdap instead of the Tdap booster to maintain immunity.
 Find the above and additional information online.